tynimattias/Grad_Hat/README.md

 I just entirly used drawPixel.
 This meant that I had to write one line of code for each individual pixel.
 With a 32x32 matrix, this could be up to 1024 lines of code for each image.

-So I created a Python script to automate to process image data and write the Arduino code for me for each image.
+So I created a Python script to  process image data and write the Arduino code for me for each image.
 [img_to_code.py](https://github.com/tynimattias/Grad_Hat/blob/main/img_to_code.py)
 When prompted for a directory, you just input the directory of the image that you want to turn into Arduino Code.
 The output will be a text file which will contain the code to output the image onto the LED matrix.